Complete and bi-continuous invariant of protein backbones under rigid motion: Abstract

 \section{Abstract}

 Proteins are large biomolecules that regulate all living organisms and consist of one or several chains.
-The primary structure of a protein chain is a sequence of amino acid residues whose three main atoms (alpha-carbon, nitrogen, and carboxyl carbon) form a protein backbone.
-The tertiary (geometric) structure is the rigid shape of a protein chain represented by atomic positions in a 3-dimensional space.

-Because different geometric structures often have distinct functional properties, it is important to continuously quantify differences in rigid shapes of protein backbones.
+The \emph{primary} structure of a protein chain is a sequence of amino acid residues whose three main atoms (alpha-carbon, nitrogen, and carbonyl carbon) form a protein backbone.
+The \emph{tertiary} structure is the rigid shape of a protein chain represented by atomic positions in 3-dimensional space.
+Since different geometric structures often have distinct functional properties, it is important to continuously quantify differences in rigid shapes of protein backbones.
 Unfortunately, many widely used similarities of proteins fail axioms of a distance metric and discontinuously change under tiny perturbations of atoms.

-This paper develops a complete invariant under rigid motion, which defines a Lipschitz bi-continuous bijection from all rigid classes of protein backbones to a well-defined invariant space.
-The new invariant detected thousands of (near-)duplicates in the Protein Data Bank, whose presence inevitably skews machine learning predictions.
+This paper develops a complete invariant that identifies any protein backbone in 3-dimensional space, uniquely under rigid motion.
+This invariant is Lipschitz bi-continuous in the sense that it changes up to a constant multiple of a maximum perturbation of atoms, and vice versa.
+The new invariant has been used to detect thousands of (near-)duplicates in the Protein Data Bank, whose presence inevitably skews machine learning predictions.
 The resulting invariant space allows low-dimensional maps with analytically defined coordinates that reveal substantial variability in the protein universe.